A Carbon Monoxide Poisoning Lawyer Represents Victims and Families

 In addition to the emergency medical treatment needed for CO poisoning victims, victims may also require other forms of long-term medical treatment or rehabilitation.
 This medical care can be costly, especially since the memory loss and emotional instability may have resulted in the victim losing their employment and other sources of income.
 Victims and families may struggle for months or years when coping with the effects of CO poisoning.

-If a faulty appliance causes a CO leak, the manufacturer, marketer, or distributor of the product may be held liable.
+CO poisoning can be caused by a number of factors.
+If a faulty appliance leads to a CO leak, the manufacturer, marketer, or distributor of the product may be held liable.
 If these products did not come with detailed instructions for use and warnings about using them in well-ventilated areas, the manufacturer or distributor could also be liable.
 Additionally, CO poisoning is also common in apartment complexes, condominiums, and other multi-family dwellings.
 Landlords have a duty to properly maintain the property and all appliances therein.
 If they fail to do so and one or more tenants suffers CO poisoning, the landlord or owner of an apartment building may face liability for a malfunctioning appliance that was left in disrepair or warnings that were not properly displayed.

 California CO Laws